-48. The central state government has responsibility generally for policy, regulation and teaching quality evaluation in respect of tertiary education.
+The central state government has responsibility generally for policy, regulation and teaching quality evaluation in respect of tertiary education.
 The provincial governments are responsible for managing the institutions in their provinces, and for financing those public TEIs that are not managed by central ministries.
-Between 1992 and 2001, the total number of TEIs was reduced from 556 to 232, with regular TEIs reduced from 387 to 212, and adult TEIs reduced from 169 to 20.

-49. Student enrolments in Regular TEIs and Professional TEIs have grown fastest in Bachelor degree programmes.
+Student enrolments in Regular TEIs and Professional TEIs have grown fastest in Bachelor degree programmes.
 There has also been rapid growth in tertiary vocational institutions not affiliated to four-year institutions and in privately-run institutions.
 The predominant age cohort participating in tertiary education is aged 18-22 years.
 That period overlaps with compulsory military service, of a 24-month service obligation.

-50. The tertiary education system is defined in terms of the highest qualification that an institution is authorised to award.
+The tertiary education system is defined in terms of the highest qualification that an institution is authorised to award.
 TEIs seeking to offer awards above Bachelor degree are required to demonstrate their capacity to offer courses at the postgraduate coursework and doctorate degree levels.
 There are 699 TEIs authorised to offer postgraduate coursework degrees and 344 authorised to offer the PhD.
 There are 53 designated Graduate Colleges.

-51. Table 3 shows the structure of China's tertiary education system (formal regular TEIs) categorised by Carnegie classification equivalence.
+Table 2.5 shows the structure of China's tertiary education system (formal regular TEIs) categorised by Carnegie classification equivalence (Liu, 2006).